pyvisa/pyvisa-py/README.rst

 - PySerial (to interface with Serial instruments)
 - PyUSB (to interface with USB instruments)
 - linux-gpib (to interface with gpib instruments, only on linux)
-- gpib-ctypes (to interface with GPIB instruments on Windows and Linux, warning: experimental)
+- gpib-ctypes (to interface with GPIB instruments on Windows and Linux)

 Installation